tjd1234/cmpt383summer2022/docs/languages/racket/racket_propositional_logic.md

 says that any expression of the form `(not (not p))` is logically equivalent to `p`.

-Lets write an **expression simplifier** that applies this one particular rule to propositional expressions:
+Lets write an **expression simplifier** that applies this one simplification rule to an propositional expression:

 ```scheme
 ;; double negation elimination